 Improving your physical health for retirement

 What is Physical Health?
 Physical health relates to the body as opposed to the mind.
-It is as a state of physical well being in which an individual is mechanically fit and able to perform daily activities and duties of life to the best of their ability without problem.
+It is as a state of physical well being in which an individual is mechanically fit and able to perform daily activities and duties of life to the best of their ability without a problem.
 Physical health can relate to beauty but the challenge is beauty is in the eye of the beholder.
 One single definition may never really define physical health because everyone has his or her own individual perceptions.

 Are you physically healthy?

-Although physical health can mean different things to different people, the best way to look at physical health is looking at three key areas:
+Although physical health can mean different things to different people, the best way to look at physical health is by looking at three key areas:

 - activity (exercise),

 Where these three areas intersect is where you are and the key is to find balance in your life and balance in these three areas to maintain your desired level of physical health.